jbrzusto/fleetsie/README.md

   zabbix data port on the fleet server.

 ```
-/fleetsie/custom
+/fleetsie/custom_post
 ```

 - this folder is for any other files or directories you want to provide to the provisioning process.
+These files are used at the last stage of provisioning, after a network connection has been obtained and the device has been registered to the fleet.

 There are 3 files with special meanings for `fleetsie_provision`:

 ```